GoogleChrome/web.dev/src/site/content/en/baseline/index.md

 Baseline is rolling out on MDN, web.dev, and we will be providing the tools for you to show that features described in an article or library are all in Baseline.

 <figure>
-{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/EQXhvoMxYAzqYFdrohzt.png", alt="A screenshot of the page for CSS grid layout on MDN.
+{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/LdeGG4Edq2Q7TRfovzIz.png", alt="A screenshot of the page for the CSS grid property on MDN.
 The green checkmark for Baseline shows this feature is supported.", width="800", height="503" %}
     <figcaption>Baseline on MDN.</figcaption>
 </figure>